Anger Management Therapy & Treatment

 Factors that increase the risk of developing anger issues include:

 - History of substance abuse – Drug and alcohol abuse increases the risk of IED

-- History of physical abuse – Those who were physically abused as children or experienced multiple traumatic events are at increased risk for IED
+- History of physical abuse – You may be at increased risk for IED if you were abused as a child or experienced multiple traumatic events

 - Age – IED most commonly begins during the teens and 20s